- we list papers we have published and others

 Papers we have published

-Mostafa Mohammed, Cliff Shaffer and Susan Rodger, Using Interactive
+Mostafa Mohammed, Cliff A. Shaffer, and Susan H. Rodger, Teaching Formal Languages with

 Susan Rodger, Henry Qin, and Jonathan Su,